ew66/nd013-c6-control-starter/README.md

     - Low performance to handle strong non-linearities.

 - (Optional) What would you do to improve the PID controller?
+  - Experience from this project, it's really hard to tune the parameters to perform a "perfect" control manually.
+So the auto-tune techinics is necessary for us to decrease the tuning time.

 ### Tips: